 For more than 100 years, multidisciplinary teams of the NIOZ have gained specific insights and expertise on the functioning of the Wadden Sea.
 More recently, studies in Mauritania, Australia, Alaska, Oman and China have broadened the expertise, including the design and deployment of innovative monitoring technology.

 WSRC focuses on the folowing research areas:

-Worldwide, wadden systems - areas with coastal mudflats that fall dry during low tide - are rare.
-Thanks to their high productivity, however, these intertidal areas accommodate large numbers of the world’s young fish and migratory birds, and provide great opportunities for human use of natural resources such as fisheries and aquaculture.
+Worldwide wadden systems - areas with coastal mudflats that fall dry during low tide - are rare.
+Thanks to their high productivity, however, these intertidal areas accommodate large numbers of the world’s young fish and migratory birds, and also supply great opportunities for human use of natural resources such as fisheries and aquaculture.

-Wadden ecosystems and ecosystem services are under pressure.
-In densely populated areas, coastal lines are redrawn to make way for housing, infrastructures and aquaculture, or for dikes as protection against the sea.
+Wadden ecosystems and ecosystems services are under pressure.
+In densely populated areas, coastal lines are redrawn to accommodate for new areas for housing, infrastructures and aquaculture, and diked as protection against the sea.
 Even the most remote areas suffer from pollution and climate change.
 Sustainable solutions for managing intertidal areas require multi-disciplinary scientific knowledge and practical knowhow.

 Easy access to Wadden data